domocrosby/slackBaby2/README.md

 - to push to staging use "npm run stage-git"

 TODO
-- solve git ID problem
+- Store questions and answers for each user (add)
-- Do some interesting stuff
+- Search questions (any other question)

 - Create production app from script
 - Auto pull production mongoDB into staging and